raorpiano/hipages_demo_app/README.md

 # README #
-This is my Practical Exam solution.
-I am applying for the iOS Developer Position.

 # Architecture
 I used UITableView to display the different jobs.
 And inside each job cell, I used